 Fraudulent Listings Scam – Scammers research the property of recently deceased individuals and advertise it for rent.
 Then, when the scammers collect the deposit and first month’s rent, they disappear, leaving the people dealing with probate to deal with the upset victim.

-If you’re dealing with probate, then, an experienced Middletown agent can definitely help you.
+If you’re dealing with probate, then, an experienced Springboro agent can definitely help you.
 Knowing what probate involves and being aware of the scams are good first steps, but there’s more to consider.